pincente/eth-docker/README-MODULAR.md

 - `resync-*` commands
 - `attach-geth`, `keyimport`

-Each command follows the established pattern documented in QWEN.md.
+Each command follows the established patterns documented in MODULE_PATTERNS.md.